JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/tutorials/generate-custom-test-data.md

 ---
+layout: page
+title: Generate Custom Test Data by Using the ksql-datagen Tool
+tagline: Configure ksql-datagen with a custom schema
+description: Learn how to produce data according to a schema that you define
+keywords: ksql, confluent control center
 ---

-Generate Custom Test Data by Using the ksql-datagen tool {#ksql_generate-custom-test-data}
+Generate Custom Test Data by Using the ksql-datagen Tool {#ksql_generate-custom-test-data}
 ========================================================

 You can use the `ksql-datagen` command-line tool to generate test data